flipswitchingmonkey/SlackFileManager/README.md

 The target audience are Slack owners or administrators, not end users.

+- To build it yourself, you need to use my own fork of SlackAPI(https://github.com/flipswitchingmonkey/SlackAPI)
 - You'll need to register an app under https://api.slack.com/apps to receive an Oauth Token to be used for authentication.
 - You'll also need to set up the following permissions: channels:read